(A) What is the state tax refund offset program?

 (1) ODJFS sends weekly updates of account information to the Ohio department of taxation;

-(2) Changes entered into CRIS-E, such as payments received, repayment arrangements, decrease in claim balance and reopening of the case will automatically update referral data already sent to the Ohio department of taxation;
+(2) Changes entered into the statewide automated eligibility system, such as payments received, repayment arrangements, decrease in claim balance and reopening of the case will automatically update referral data already sent to the Ohio department of taxation;

-(3) When the offset occurs, ODJFS credits the applicable claim(s) and updates CRIS-E accordingly, and ensures that the affected individual is notified of the offset in writing; and
+(3) When the offset occurs, ODJFS credits the applicable claim(s) and updates the statewide automated eligibility system accordingly, and ensures that the affected individual is notified of the offset in writing; and